Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- Sanders has been the target of 72 of his team's 609 passing attempts this season, or 11.8% of the target share.

-- Sanders (10 red zone targets) has been the recipient of 8.6% of his team's 116 red zone pass attempts.
+- Sanders has collected 626 receiving yards (39.1 per game) and four touchdowns, reeling in 42 balls on 72 targets.

-- The Bills, who rank third in the NFL in points scored, have dropped back to pass 58.7% of the time while opting for the ground attack 41.3% of the time.
+- The Bills, who rank third in the NFL in points scored, have dropped back to pass 58.7% of the time while running the ball 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Jets.